 Succulent plants make great, easy container garden plants.
 They are low-maintenance, beautiful and they come in stunning colors, many different sizes, textures, and shapes.
 Here are some ideas for unique succulent containers.

 Agave in a Garden Pot

-I am somewhat in awe of agaves.
-They are beautiful, striking and somewhat lethal, given their spikes, sharp tips and potentially toxic sap.
-Despite their seemingly hostile appearance they are fairly good-natured plants - not difficult to care for and tolerant of cool... temperatures.
+Agaves are beautiful, striking and somewhat lethal, given their spikes, sharp tips, and potentially toxic sap.
+Despite their seemingly hostile appearance, they are fairly good-natured plants.
+They are not difficult to care for and are tolerant of cool temperatures.
 Though they prefer hot, full sun, agaves will tolerate some shade.

 02 of 13